-Outpatient mental health care

-Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, licensed professional \$40 copay for individual or group session.

-What you must pay when Services that are covered for you vou get these services counselor (LPC), licensed marriage and family therapist (LMFT), nurse practitioner (NP), physician assistant (PA), or other Medicare-qualified mental health care professional as allowed under applicable state laws.
-Prior authorization is required.
-Outpatient rehabilitation services \$25 copay for outpatient Covered services include: physical therapy, occupational rehabilitation services therapy, and speech language therapy.
+Services that are covered for you What you must pay when you get these services Outpatient mental health care Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, licensed professional counselor (LPC), licensed marriage and family therapist (LMFT), nurse practitioner (NP), physician assistant (PA), or other Medicare-qualified mental health care professional as allowed under applicable state laws.
+Prior authorization is required. \$40 copay for individual or group session.
+Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
 Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
-Prior authorization is required.
-Outpatient substance abuse services \$25 copay for individual Outpatient treatment and counseling for substance abuse. sessions. \$15 copay for group sessions.
-Outpatient surgery, including services provided at \$150 copay for services hospital outpatient facilities and ambulatory surgical provided at an ambulatory centers surgery center.
-Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be \$250 copay for services an inpatient or outpatient.
-Unless the provider writes an provided at an outpatient order to admit you as an inpatient to the hospital, you are hospital facility. an outpatient and pay the cost sharing amounts for outpatient surgery.
+Prior authorization is required. \$25 copay for outpatient rehabilitation services Outpatient substance abuse services Outpatient treatment and counseling for substance abuse. \$25 copay for individual sessions. \$15 copay for group sessions Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
+Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
+Prior authorization is required. \$150 copay for services provided at ambulatory surgery center. \$250 copay for services provided at an outpatient hospital facility.

-Prior authorization is required.
-Over-the-counter (OTC) benefit You may use your OTC Benefits on the Supplemental There is no coinsurance, copayment or deductible for Benefits Mastercard® Prepaid Card.
+What you must pay when Services that are covered for you you get these services Over-the-counter (OTC) benefit There is no coinsurance, You may use your OTC Benefits on the Supplemental copayment or deductible for Benefits Mastercard® Prepaid Card.
 You have \$200 OTC items. allowance every quarter to spend on plan-approved OTC items, medications, and products.
 The maximum coverage amount is \$200 every quarter.
-Any unused credits will expire at the end of each quarter.

-If you do not use all your quarterly OTC Benefit amount during your Benefit period, the remaining balance will not rollover to the next OTC Benefit period.

-You can order:

-- Online visit Sonder.
-Nations Benefits.com

-- By Phone call 888-428-4440

-- By Mail Complete and mail an order form.

-- Retail Use your NationsBenefits Supplemental Benefits Mastercard® Prepaid Card at participating retail locations.
+Any unused credits will expire at the If you do not use all your quarterly OTC Benefit amount during your Benefit period, the remaining balance will not end of each quarter. rollover to the next OTC Benefit period.
+You can order: • Online - visit Sonder.
+Nations Benefits.com • By Phone - call 888-428-4440 • By Mail - Complete and mail an order form. • Retail - Use your NationsBenefits Supplemental Benefits Mastercard® Prepaid Card at participating retail locations.
 Your card must be activated before you use your benefits.
-You can activate your card at Sonder.
-Nations Benefits.com/Activate.
+You can activate your card at Sonder.NationsBenefits.com/Activate.
 To learn more about this Benefit, call 888-428-4440 (TTY: 711) April 1st - September 30th Hours: 8:00 a.m. - 8:00 p.m.
 Monday to Friday, October 1st - March 31st Hours: 8:00 a.m. - 8:00 p.m.
 7 days a week.

-Partial hospitalization services

-Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
+Partial hospitalization services \$40 copay per day Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
 Because there are no community mental health centers in our network, we cover partial hospitalization only as a hospital outpatient service.